jeffAwesome/AxShorten/README.md

 ###HISTORY
-AxShorten is based off a jquery plugin that i've used and contributed to.
+AxShorten is based off a jquery plugin that i've used and contributed to, you can view that plugin at [jquery.shorten github](https://github.com/viralpatel/jquery.shorten "jquery.shorten")

 I was refactoring it because I needed specific functionality, less then the simple plugin gave.
 This was the result of that.